inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 256)[```none
-Letting lack of cause by nature indicate a fleeting reason,
-I take slack and rouse to future, to explore what life can squeeze in, while translating branching pathways to a stack of cornered maze tree.
+Letting lack of cause by nature indicate a fleeting reason, taking slack I rouse to future, to explore what life can squeeze in, while translating branching pathways to a stack of cornered maze tree.
-I try not see lazy delays,
+I try not see lazy delays
 in repeating sierpinski.
 Uncivil sorts of architects,
 made halls inside all bent and creased,